Georgy Pyatakov

-Georgy Leonidovich Pyatakov (Георгий Леонидович Пятаков; Гео́ргій Леоні́дович П'ятако́в; 6 August 1890 – 30 January 1937) was a Ukrainian revolutionary and Soviet politician.
+Georgy Leonidovich Pyatakov (Георгий Леонидович Пятаков; Георгій Леонідович П'ятаков; 6 August 1890 – 30 January 1937) was a Ukrainian revolutionary and Soviet politician.
 He was a leading Bolshevik in Ukraine during and after the Russian Revolution of 1917.

 Born in Kiev Governorate, Pyatakov was expelled from St Petersburg University in 1910 and later that year joined the Russian Social Democratic Labour Party.
 He was arrested in 1912 and exiled to Siberia, but in 1914 escaped to Switzerland, where he worked with Vladimir Lenin.
 Pyatakov returned to Ukraine after the February Revolution of 1917 and was elected the chairman of the party's Kiev committee, and following the October Revolution was elected the first secretary of the Communist Party of Ukraine.
 In 1918, he was part of the Left Communist party faction, and during the civil war served as the first chairman of the Provisional Workers' and Peasants' Government of Ukraine and in several military roles.

 From 1923 to 1926, Pyatakov was deputy chairman of the Supreme Soviet of the National Economy.
 In 1927, he was expelled from the party, led by Joseph Stalin, for his membership in Leon Trotsky's Left Opposition, but recanted and rejoined in 1928.
 Pyatakov was later arrested in 1936, found guilty at the Stalinist show trials, and executed in 1937.

 Biography

 Early life and pre-revolution

-Pyatakov (party pseudonyms: Kievsky, Lyalin, Petro, Yaponets (Japanese), Ryjii) was born 6 August 1890 in the Cherkasy district in the Kiev Governorate of the Russian Empire, now modern-day Ukraine, where his father, Leonid Timofeyevich Pyatakov (1847–1915), was an engineer and director of the large Mariinsky or Horodyshche Sugar Refinery.
+Pyatakov (party pseudonyms: Pyotr, P. Kievsky, Lyalin, Kii, Yaponets (Japanese), Ryjii) was born 6 August 1890 in the Cherkasy district in the Kiev Governorate of the Russian Empire, now modern-day Ukraine, where his father, Leonid Timofeyevich Pyatakov (1847–1915), was an engineer and director of the large Mariinsky or Horodyshche Sugar Refinery.
 Leonid Pyatakov was also the co-owner of Musatov, Pyatakov, Sirotin, and Co.

 Pyatakov first became politically active at the age of 14 in secondary school in Kiev.
 During the 1905 revolution, he was expelled for leading a 'school revolution', and joined an anarchist group, which carried out armed robberies.
 In 1907 he was involved in a plot to assassinate the Governor General of Kiev, Vladimir Sukhomlinov, but broke with anarchism that same year and began to study Marxism, particularly the writings of Georgi Plekhanov and Vladimir Lenin.

 From 1907, he was a student at the Faculty of Economics of St Petersburg University, until he was expelled in 1910, and deported back to Kiev, for taking part in student disturbances.
 There, he joined the Bolshevik wing of the Russian Social Democratic Labour Party.
 Arrested in June 1912, he spent a year and a half exiled to Siberia with his partner, Yevgenia Bosch, in the village of Usolye, Irkutsk.